krABMaga/krABMaga/README.md

-# A Multi-Agent Based Simulation engine in in Rust
+# A Multi-Agent Based Simulation engine in Rust